leobezerra/academia/docs/index.md

 ---

 ### MSc+MRes

+**Disclaimers**
-_A Masters degree in Brazil comprises 1 year of disciplines and 1 or 2 years of research._
+- A Masters degree in Brazil comprises 1 year of disciplines and 1 or 2 years of research.
+- Each concluded dissertation below led to the publication of one or more papers in international conferences.

 <div class="float-parent">
    <div class="float-child-logo picture">